DannyCork/Domain-name-lists/README.md

 - hyphens (“-“).

 Spaces and other symbols are not permitted for use.
-Names cannot begin or end with a hyphen and are not case sensitive.
+Names cannot begin or end with a hyphen.
+Names are not case sensitive.
 Domains cannot exceed 63 characters.

 Number of possible combinations
+ - 1 character 36
  - 2 letter 676 		(26\*26)
  - 3 letter 17576	(26\*26\*26)
  - 4 letter 456976	(26\*26\*26\*26)